tatey/conformist/README.md

 end
 ```

-Source transmitters from multiple, different input files and make them conform to a single interface.
+Source from multiple, different input files and insert transmitters together into a single database.

 ``` ruby
 require 'conformist'